P. J. Soles: Career

-She is most known for her performance as Lynda van der Klok in the classic horror film Halloween (1978) directed by John Carpenter, the final victim of the character Michael Myers.
+She is most remembered for her performance as Lynda van der Klok in the classic horror film Halloween (1978) directed by John Carpenter, the final victim of the character Michael Myers.
 Carpenter wanted her for his film Halloween after seeing Carrie.
 He wrote the role of Lynda specifically for her because of the way she said the word "totally".

 The following year, Soles was cast as Riff Randell in the musical comedy film Rock 'n' Roll High School (1979) with the Ramones.
 She has a singing credit for a second version of the title song on the movie's soundtrack.
 She reprised the role of Riff Randell in the artwork for the album Whatever Happened to P.J.
 Soles? by Local H.

 In 1980, Soles portrayed Private Wanda Winter in the comedy film Private Benjamin.
 The following year, she portrayed a military police officer who becomes Bill Murray's girlfriend, Stella Hansen, in the comedy film Stripes.

-In 1981, Soles filmed a new scene to be inserted into the television version of Halloween.
+In 1981, she filmed a new scene to be inserted into the television version of Halloween.